Scott Kahan, MD, MPH

 Dr. Scott Kahan is the Director of the National Center for Weight and Wellness.
 He is a physician trained in both clinical medicine and public health.
 He serves on the faculties of the Johns Hopkins Bloomberg School of Public Health, the George Washington University School of Medicine, and the George Washington University School of Public Health and Health Services.

-Dr. Kahan has advised the White House, several Surgeons General, U.S House of Representatives, U.S. Food and Drug Administration (FDA), Centers for Medicare & Medicaid Services (CMS), and numerous governmental agencies, national and local advocacy groups and public health initiatives pertaining to obesity, nutrition, and chronic disease prevention.
+Dr. Kahan has advised the White House, several Surgeons General, members of the U.S. Congress, U.S. Food and Drug Administration (FDA), Centers for Medicare & Medicaid Services (CMS), and numerous governmental agencies, national and local advocacy groups and public health initiatives pertaining to obesity, nutrition, and chronic disease prevention.
 He has served on non-partisan healthcare panels at both the Democratic and Republican National Conventions.
 He has presented academic lectures at numerous Universities, including Harvard, Johns Hopkins, and Georgetown, and internationally, including the Royal College of Physicians.
 He teaches several courses on obesity, nutrition, public health, and health behavior change to medical students, graduate students, and undergraduate students.
 He created and teaches the first course devoted to obesity and nutrition at the George Washington University School of Medicine, as well as the first undergraduate course devoted to obesity at Johns Hopkins University.
 He has served as the Co-Director of the George Washington University Weight Management Program and the Associate Director of the Johns Hopkins Weight Management Center, as well as core faculty of the Johns Hopkins Preventive Medicine Residency Program.

 He is a columnist for The Huffington Post and has written articles in numerous newspapers and scientific journals.
 He often speaks at professional and public conferences and events, and is regular contributor to national and local media outlets, including USA Today, Washington Post, New York Times, CNN, C-SPAN, MSNBC, PBS, CBS radio, Fox News, Men’s Health, Self Magazine, The Atlantic, U.S. News and World Report, L.A.
 Times, and others.